nahkd123/osu-replay-viewer/readme.md

 # osu!
 Replay Viewer
 _Based on osu!lazer_

-This replay viewer allow you to view imported replays (yes you have to import them in osu!lazer client) without launching the actual game, and you can also render replays to video files, thanks to FFmpeg.
+This replay viewer allow you to view imported replays (yes you have to import **beatmaps & replays (skins are not supported now)** in osu!lazer client) without launching the actual game, and you can also render replays to video files, thanks to FFmpeg.